 Intensification of rice cultivation

-The early farmers soon benefited from the nutritious qualities of rice, and after 6000 BC they relied more and more upon this plant.
+The early farmers soon benefited from the nutritious qualities of rice, and after 6000 BCE they relied more and more upon this plant.
 The mature domesticated strain was developed, soon dividing into its two main varieties, Indica and Japonica.
 By c.
-4500 BC, the Daxi culture people in the central Yangze valley lived in large villages containing rectangular, multi-roomed houses constructed of clay, bamboo and reed.
+4500 BCE, the Daxi culture people in the central Yangze valley lived in large villages containing rectangular, multi-roomed houses constructed of clay, bamboo and reed.
 They were located in swampy terrain suited to the establishment of rice fields, and the use of the plough shows a further intensification of rice cultivation.
 The Daxi people also raised cattle, sheep and pigs, and supplemented their diet with hunting and fishing.

 Wet-rice agriculture spread out from the core lakelands of the central Yangtze valley and down towards the sea.
 It also spread upriver, into the Three Gorges area of the Yangtze valley.